A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 We next identify some cases in which principal extensions of positroids are positroids.
 The assumption in this result amounts to $M$ being a principal extension of $M\del f$.

 \begin{cor} Let $M$ be a positroid with no loops.
 Fix $e\not\in E(M)$.
-Assume that for some non-singleton connected flat $A$ of $M$ and $f\in E(M)$, for each non-singleton connected flat $F$ of $M$, we have $f\in F$ if and only if $A\subseteq F$.
+Assume that for some nonsingleton connected flat $A$ of $M$ and $f\in E(M)$, for each nonsingleton connected flat $F$ of $M$, we have $f\in F$ if and only if $A\subseteq F$.
 Then the principal extension $M+_Ae$ of $M$ is a positroid. \end{cor}

 \begin{proof} By construction, $e$ and $f$ are clones in $M+_Ae$.
 Let $\leq$ be a positroid order for $M$.
 We may assume that $f$ is the greatest element of $E(M)$ under $\leq$.
 Define $\leq'$ on $E(M)\cup e$ by appending $e$ as the new greatest element, so $E(M)$ is an ideal in the extension $\leq'$ of $\leq$.
-With the following observations, it is easy to see that $\leq'$ has the cyclic interval property.
 The connected flats of $M+_Ae$ with at least two elements are of two types: (i) connected flats $F$ of $M$ with $|F|\geq 2$ and $f\not\in F$, and (ii) $F\cup e$ where $F$ is a connected flat of $M$ with $|F|\geq 2$ and $f\in F$.
 For a connected flat $F$ of $M+_Ae$ of type (i), the connected components of $(M+_Ae)/F$ are those of $M/F$, but with the one that contains $f$ augmented by $e$.
-For a connected flat $F\cup e$ of $M+_Ae$ of type (ii), the connected components of $(M+_Ae)/(F\cup e)$ are those of $M/F$. \end{proof}
+Also, for a connected flat $F\cup e$ of $M+_Ae$ of type (ii), the connected components of $(M+_Ae)/(F\cup e)$ are those of $M/F$.
+With those observations, it is easy to see that $\leq'$ has the cyclic interval property. \end{proof}

 There are infinite antichains of positroids in the minor quasi-order (where $N\leq M$ if $N$ is isomorphic to a minor of $M$), so the class of positroids is not well-quasi-ordered.
 Some examples of infinite antichains of positroids are: the excluded minors for the class of nested matroids (the truncation, to rank $n$, of the direct sum of two $n$-circuits, for $n\geq 2$; see \cite{nested}); apart from $M(K_4)$, the excluded minors for the class of lattice path matroids (see \cite{lpmexmin}); for all $n\geq 3$, the truncation of the rank-$n$ whirl $\mathcal{W}^n$ to rank $3$.